 Robots have previously been consigned to tasks that are downright dangerous, dull, or dirty.
 Because they never get bored or tired, they are also especially good at dealing with monotonous or strenuous tasks, which makes them the perfect companion for warehouses that require repetitive or strenuous labour.
 As robots are now tailor-made to handle tasks such as palletization, depalletization, consolidation and load handling, repetitive stress injuries could become a thing of the past.
 For many logistics teams, deploying robots is also the only viable alternative to help address labour shortages.
 Robots are also useful for improving ergonomics and decreasing safety incidents in the workplace, as well as drastically reducing picking times (and in many cases doubling warehouse efficiency), improving storage capacity, lowering energy costs, improving security, and producing perfect inventory accuracy and zero-defect logistics processes.
-In the case of the grocery handling warehouse robots Tharsus designed and now manufacture for Ocado, customer picking times for orders of around 50 items were reduced from hours to a few minutes.
+In the case of the grocery handling warehouse robots Tharsus now manufacture for Ocado, customer picking times for orders of around 50 items were reduced from hours to a few minutes.

 Although there are some emerging approaches that fall outside of these boundaries, there are, broadly speaking, three categories of robots that are expected to dominate the intralogistics space: follow-me robots, autonomous robots and coordinated fleets.
 All of these robots fall on a variegated spectrum of technological complexity; some are laden with sensors, complete with manipulator arms and grippers, some operate as part of a larger ecosystem – working autonomously in swarms or in a fleet picking items on grid-like structures, some guide humans and others follow our lead.
 What is clear, is that the array of robots and technologies designed for intralogistics is rapidly multiplying, and they are all vying for a space in your warehouse.
 But how do they differ?